sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

 Near the end of his post, Pasan laments:

 > The only downside that I see right now to using Quartz
-> Composer is that if you're protoyping something complex,
+> Composer is that if you're prototyping something complex,
 > your composition can get **unwieldy and convoluted fairly quickly**.
 > In just creating a radial menu with three buttons we have
 > over 20 patches in our composition.